intsuc/concat/README.md

 ### Fast path

 1. Attempt concatenation with double quotes using the macro `"$(first)$(second)"`.
+    1. If the parsing succeeds and **the resulting length matches the sum of the lengths of `first` and `second`**, this becomes `result`.
 2. Attempt concatenation with single quotes using the macro `'$(first)$(second)'`.
+    1. If the parsing succeeds and **the resulting length matches the sum of the lengths of `first` and `second`**, this becomes `result`.

+> The second condition is necessary because the parsing can succeed and compose two characters accidentally if `first` ends with `\` and `second` start with `"`, `'`, or `\`.

 ### Slow path

 1. Decompose `first` and `second` into substrings containing only characters that need not to be escaped or a character that needs to be escaped (`"` or `\`).
-2. If the last part of `first` and the first part of `second` are both substrings that don't need to be escaped, compose them.
+2. If the last substring of `first` and the first substring of `second` are both substrings that don't need to be escaped, compose them.
 3. Generate an escaping string containing only backslashes (`\`) of a length that exactly *survives* the composition of these substrings.
+4. If the last substring is a substring that needs to be escaped (`"` or `\`), compose the last two substrings with the escaping string appended to the right side only.
-4. Compose the substrings two by two from the end.
+5. Compose the remaining substrings two by two from the end.
-    1. There are three ways of composition: adding the escaping string to the left side only, adding the escaping string to the right side only, and adding the escaping string to neither side.
+    1. Alternate between composing the two substrings with the escaping string appended to the left side only and to the neither side.
     2. Halve the length of the escaping string after each composition.
-5. Once there is only one substring left, this is the result.
+6. Once there is only one substring left, this becomes `result`.

 ## Complexity